CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'ingest_clumps_easy' Results & Conclusion

-The fastest vector-based method is 15 times slower than the slowest tree-based method.
-It is 75 times slower than `RangeSetBlaze`.
+The fastest vector-based method is 2 to 11 times slower than the slowest tree-based method, and 11 to 59 times slower than `RangeSetBlaze` (the gap is largest at the smallest average clump size tested).
 This is expected because vector-based methods are not designed for large numbers of inserts.

 The hybrid method, `Roaring`, does better than any method except `RangeSetBlaze`.